 Cultural resource protection strategies focus on protection of all resources and designation of the most important heritage locations as cultural preserves.
-One existing cultural preserve in the New State Park - Coastal Area and a new cultural preserve in the Inland Area are sub-unit classifications proposed within New State Park.
-Goals and guidelines emphasize reduction of visitorcaused degradation of cultural resources, security of areas with artifacts, and ongoing consultation with tribal representatives.
+One existing cultural preserve at Carmel River State Beach and a new cultural preserve on the Point Lobos Ranch Property are sub-unit classifications proposed within Ishxenta State Park.
+Goals and guidelines emphasize reduction of visitor-caused degradation of cultural resources, security of areas with artifacts, and ongoing consultation with tribal representatives.
 The Park Plan is designed to secure the protection of sacred places and cultural resources to preserve CASP's Native American heritage.